 Don’t Miss a Single Update or New Release!
 Sign up Today

-Many people quite enjoy doing steady state cardio these days, and properly look forward to lacing up the sneakers, throwing in their headphones, and hopping on the treadmill for a long run.
-And while there is certainly no shortage of people who enjoy the grind of a long run, bike ride, or two hour session of pumping iron, there's certainly plenty of people in the other camp.
-Many folks dread exercise, and have latched on to shorter workouts that, through recent studies, have been shown to provide their own sleuths of health benefits.
-It's come to light that even a very small amount of activity can seem to do a great deal of good for your body, with one of the more popular workouts coming to light being the seven minute workout thanks to it's measurable health effects.
+Many people quite enjoy doing steady-state cardio these days, and properly look forward to lacing up their sneakers, throwing in their headphones, and hopping on the treadmill for a long run.
+And while there is certainly no shortage of people who enjoy the grind of a long run, bike ride, or two-hour session of pumping iron, there are certainly plenty of people in the other camp.
+Many folks dread exercise and have latched on to shorter workouts that, through recent studies, have been shown to provide their sleuths of health benefits.
+It's come to light that even a very small amount of activity can seem to do a great deal of good for your body, with one of the more popular workouts coming to light being the seven-minute workout thanks to its measurable health effects.

 "This is a very time-efficient workout strategy," says lead author Martin Gibala, a professor of kinesiology at McMaster University.
 "Brief bursts of intense exercise are remarkably effective."

-Gibala and his team had divided twenty seven men, described as living a sedentary lifestyle, into three groups.
-The first group did a fifty minute routine, consisting of a few minutes each of warm up and cool down, and forty five minutes of moderate intensity cycling, defined as seventy percent of their maximum heart rate.
+Gibala and his team had divided twenty-seven men, described as living a sedentary lifestyle, into three groups.
+The first group did a fifty-minute routine, consisting of a few minutes each of warm-up and cool-down, and forty-five minutes of moderate-intensity cycling, defined as seventy percent of their maximum heart rate.
 Another group did nothing different than their normal workouts, or lack of working out entirely to serve as the control.
-The third group did a ten minute workout, made up of two minutes of low-intensity pedaling on a stationary bike, following by twenty seconds of all-out pedaling.
+The third group did a ten-minute workout, made up of two minutes of low-intensity pedaling on a stationary bike, followed by twenty seconds of all-out pedaling.
 This routine was repeated three times, followed by another three minutes of slower cool-down.
-In other words, it was nine minutes of comfortable riding, and a total of one minute at top speed.
+In other words, it was nine minutes of comfortable riding and a total of one minute at top speed.

 "The findings in this study are very powerful as they demonstrate robust improvements in VO2 peak and insulin sensitivity," says Gordon Fisher, University of Alabama at Birmingham Department of Human Studies, who's also done work on high-intensity exercise, but was not affiliated with the current study.
 The insulin sensitivity finding is of particular interest since it was measured 72 hours after the last bout of exercise for each group.
 These data suggest a chronic adaptation as opposed to an acute effect from a single bout of exercise.
 High-intensity interval training is a mode of exercise that may yield similar or superior improvements in multiple aspects of health and also lead to greater adherence given the substantially reduced time commitment.